cryptsetup(8) - phpMan

 stdin and the safety-question being skipped.

-You can only call luksFormat on a LUKS device that is not mapped.
+You cannot call luksFormat on a device or filesystem that is mapped or in use, e.g.

 To use LUKS2, specify --type luks2.